ericnewton/many-lives/README.md

 support storing a mutable data structure and the only aggregate value I see in javascript that is immutable is a string.
-Rather than convert cells to strings to store into sets, I chose to rely on the `immutable-js` package, which provides immutable Set and Map datatypes which can be used to model the data like the other languages.
+Rather than convert cells to strings to store into sets, I chose to rely on the `immutable-js` package, which provides immutable Set and Map data types which can be used to model the data like the other languages.

 Interestingly, Javascript is the only runtime that didn't support